LordNiggle/NigglesHell/README.md

 Tentacles dont aggro onto flying mobs without being attacked

+Getting hit in the darkness is a OHK regardless of your hp or armor

 ### Items & Structures

 Deerclops Eyeball & Guardian's Horn are inedible